-8.7.5 TMDL Presentation - REVISED
+8.7.5 TMDL Presentation

 The TMDLs for all impairments are shown in Section 9 of this report.
-The TMDLs for iron are presented as average daily loads, in pounds per day.
-The TMDLs for fecal coliform bacteria are presented in average number of colonies per day.
+The TMDLs for iron are presented as average daily loads derived from annual loads, in pounds per day.
+The TMDLs for fecal coliform bacteria are presented in average number of colonies per day derived from annual colonies.
 All TMDLs were developed to meet TMDL endpoints under a range of conditions observed over the modeling period.
 TMDLs and their components are also presented in the allocation spreadsheets associated with this report.
 The filterable spreadsheets also display detailed source allocations and include multiple display formats that allow comparison of pollutant loadings among categories and facilitate implementation of the TMDL to restore the waterbody.